Taming Taxonomy Interview with Jessica DuVerneay and Alberta Soranzo

 Pictures

-The most engaging news stories almost always have a picture with them that illustrates what's being described.
-You'll want to do this for your blog entries, as well.
-The more closely that your image matches your title the better it will be for your visitors and for search engine optimization.
-Make certain that your images have their alt tags filled out so that the keywords can be used in these, as well.
-Robert Caruso of BundlePost.com told us, "My best advice for making your blog articles SEO friendly is ensure your title matches your content.
+The most attention-grabbing news stories are accompanied with a photo that illustrates or builds on the the story being described .
+You should apply this same principle to your blog entries.
+The more your image highlights and aligns with your title, the more effective it becomes for both your audience and SEO.
+Make sure that your images have their alt tags properly filled out, which will allow your keywords to be easily integrated.
+As Robert Caruso of BundlePost.com suggests, "My best advice for making your blog articles SEO friendly is to ensure your title matches your content.
 Always include a picture and be sure that it also matches the title of the post and the content within the article.
 This has worked very effectively for us."

 Update Your Website : Using Columns To Organize Content